Return to the main TTYtter page

 };

-This introduces the general way of writing handlers: rather than having
+This introduces the general way of hooking into the

 regular Perl subroutines, instead you assign anonymous subroutine